rsmmr/hilti/doc/binpac/bro/index.rst

 Type Mapping
 ------------

-The following table summarizes how BinPAC++ types get mapped into Bro types.
+The following table summarizes how Spicy types get mapped into Bro types.
 Types not listed are not yet implemented.

 =============  ==============
-BinPAC++       Bro
+Spicy          Bro
 =============  ==============
 ``addr``       ``addr``
 ``bool``       ``bool``